apacheignite/documentation/odbc-driver/connection-string-and-dsn.md

 }
 [/block]
 Files that you are looking for are going to be listed after SYSTEM DATA SOURCES and USER DATA SOURCES.
-Once you located the file you should manually open
+Once you located the file you should manually open it with any editor (you may need to create it first) and add dsn in the following format: